+- 5.1.1 Anchoring - 5.1.1.1 All new construction and substantial improvements of structures shall be anchored to prevent flotation, collapse, or lateral movement. - 5.1.2 Construction Materials and Methods - 5.1.2.1 All new construction and substantial improvements of structures shall be constructed of materials and utility equipment resistant to flood damage. - 5.1.2.2 All new construction and substantial improvements of structures shall use methods and practices that minimize flood damage. - 5.1.2.3 Electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

+5.1.3 Utilities

-- 5.1.1 Anchoring - 5.1.1.1 All new construction and substantial improvements of structures, including manufactured homes, shall be anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy. - 5.1.2 Construction Materials and Methods - 5.1.2.1 All new construction and substantial improvements of structures shall be constructed of materials and utility equipment resistant to flood damage. - 5.1.2.2 All new construction and substantial improvements of structures shall use methods and practices that minimize flood damage. - 5.1.2.3 Electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - 5.1.3 Utilities - 5.1.3.1 All new and replacement water supply and sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters; and - 5.1.3.2 On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - 5.1.4 Subdivisions - 5.1.4.1 All subdivisions shall be consistent with the need to minimize flood damage. - 5.1.4.2 All subdivisions shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - 5.1.4.3 All subdivisions shall have adequate drainage provided to reduce exposure to flood damage; and - 5.1.4.4 Base flood elevation data shall be provided for subdivisions or development of single lots of five acres or more.
+- 5.1.3.1 All new and replacement water supply and sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharge from the systems into flood waters; and - 5.1.3.2 On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - 5.1.4 Subdivisions - 5.1.4.1 All subdivisions shall be consistent with the need to minimize flood damage. - 5.1.4.2 All subdivisions shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - 5.1.4.3 All subdivisions shall have adequate drainage provided to reduce exposure to flood damage; and - 5.1.4.4 Base flood elevation data shall be provided for subdivisions or development of single lots of five acres or more.
 Such data shall be provided to and accepted by the Director of Public Works prior to acceptance of the final map and any public improvements by Ventura County.